mcarrdev/mcarrdev/README.md

 - 👋 Hi, I’m @mcarrdev
 - 👀 I’m interested in becoming a full stack dev
-- 🌱 I’m currently learning JavaScript and enrolled in Fullstack's web dev bootcamp!
+- 🌱 I’m currently learning JavaScript and Python
 - 💞️ I’m looking to collaborate on cms sites
 - 📫 How to reach me - send me a message on github for now